Jean-Jacques Germain Pelet-Clozeau: 1812–1815

 Before the 1812 French invasion of Russia, Jean Gabriel Marchand who served as chief of staff of the right wing, asked Pelet to join his staff.
 Marchand and Pelet both had participated in the Portugal invasion.
 Pelet fought at the Battles of Smolensk and Borodino.
-After Borodino, he was assigned to lead the 48th Line Infantry Regiment in Étienne Pierre Sylvestre Ricard's division in Marshal Louis-Nicolas Davout's III Corps.
+After Borodino, he was assigned to lead the 48th Line Infantry Regiment in Étienne Pierre Sylvestre Ricard's division in Marshal Louis-Nicolas Davout's III Corps; after Smolensk Ricard was under Ney's command.
 At the Battle of Krasnoi, Ricard's division and Ney's rear guard found themselves cut off by large Russian forces.
 The French tried to break through, but in the effort the 48th Line lost 550 out of 650 soldiers while Pelet was shot in the arm, right foot and left leg.
 In a meeting with Ney, Pelet advised the marshal to cross the frozen Dnieper River.
 This recommendation was followed and Ney escaped the trap with 900 survivors.

 Pelet was promoted general of brigade on 12 April 1813.
 In that year's campaign, Pelet first served with Marshal Auguste de Marmont's VI Corps and later with François Rouget's 4th Young Guard Division.
 At the Battle of Dresden on 26–27 August 1813, Pelet led the 2nd Brigade in Pierre Decouz's 3rd Young Guard Division in the I Young Guard Corps under Marshal Nicolas Oudinot.
 The brigade consisted of two battalions each of the 9th and 10th Voltiguer Regiments.
 Pelet's brigade included two battalions each of the 9th, 10th and 12th Voltiguer Regiments at the Battle of Leipzig on 16–19 October.
 In that action, Decouz's 2-brigade division numbered 4,731 soldiers.